Lake Como Day Trip from Milan: One Day Itinerary (Self-Guided)

 An hour after your train leaves Milan, you’ll be in beautiful Varenna.
 But you’ll actually save Varenna for last and head straight to Bellagio first instead.
 Why?
 Three-fold.

-Firstly, Bellagio is arguably the most touristy destination in the area, so the earlier you get there, the better.
-Secondly, if you explore Varenna first, you won’t have time to complete the rest of the itinerary before the last ferry back to Varenna.
-By already being in Varenna before your train ride back to Milan, things will be a lot less stressful!
 Thirdly, at this time in the morning, Varenna will be entirely covered in the shadow of the mountains behind it for a few hours still, while the other side of the lake will be receiving the direct sunlight.
 By the time you get back to Varenna, the opposite will be true.
 This way, you get great lighting all day.
 Perfect, right?

 Anyways, once you get off the train, follow the crowd down from the train station down to the shore.
 Stop at the ferry station and catch the next one to Bellagio for €4.60.
 You can double-check with the ferry staff that you’re on the right ferry as you get on.
 The journey takes 15-20 minutes, and ferries depart two or three times an hour.

-Things to Do in Bellagio
+What to Do in Bellagio

 If you’re like me and welcome a chance to escape the crowds, also consider a walk to Pescallo.
 It’s a small, quiet village on the other side of the same peninsula as Bellagio, but with no shops or crowds.
 One kind local lady even popped her head out over her balcony and struck up a conversation with me in Italian!
 She noticed me snapping pics of her grapes hanging underneath the balcony, and cut off some grapes for me to catch.
 No exaggeration: they were the single tastiest grapes I’ve ever had in my life!

-Visit Villa del Balbianello
+Villa del Balbianello (or Villa Carlotta)

 Personally, I’m a gardens person and not a palace/villa person, so I only explored the gardens of Villa del Balbianello.
 They did not disappoint.
 Though smaller than the gardens at Villa Carlotta, Villa del Balbianello’s gardens have been featured in Star Wars and Casino Royal.
 So come prepared with a bit of patience if you’re keen on perfect photos without other people in them.